 Ensuring Consistent Accounting Policies

-All entities must use consistent accounting policies and practices for consolidation to work properly.
+All entities must use consistent accounting policies.
 Review depreciation methods, revenue recognition policies, and inventory valuation approaches across all subsidiaries.
-Apply uniform accounting policies across all consolidated entities; adjust subsidiary figures where policies differ (IFRS 10).
-This prevents distortions in your consolidated results.
+Adjust subsidiary figures where policies differ from the parent (IFRS 10).

 Handling Different Reporting Periods